Calculus tutorial

 Integrals#

-Integrals as areas#
+Integrals as area calculations#

 The integral of \(f(x)\) corresponds to the computation of the area under the graph of \(f(x)\).
 The area under \(f(x)\) between the points \(x=a\) and \(x=b\) is denoted as follows: